When

 Cabins might be 15m walk away but could be easier with sleds.
 However the number of sleds is currently limited, you might ask about increasing them with reception in advance.
 Wilderness cabins only have one room with bunk beds which might not work for you.
 There are some bigger cabins (for 10 people) that are more expensive (pohiamm ukku?) which have extra rooms that can provide more privacy if your children are fuzzy sleepers.
 These are not part of the Codefreeze packages

-If you have further questions, ask them in the #kids channel on Matrix or ask Aki.
+If you have further questions, ask them in the #kids

 All attendees of Codefreeze are required to agree with the following Code of Conduct.

 Codefreeze isn’t an officially organised event.
 For enforcement of this Code of Conduct, we only have official authority of the private accommodation we are using for sessions and the activities we organise.
 With everything else, we will try to work on enforcement with the Suomen Latu staff and local authorities.
 This is still a public space used by non-participants as well, please don’t assume that everyone has read or will follow this Code of Conduct.
-This Code of Conduct applies to the event itself, and to all digital spaces that are related to the event, such as GitHub, Slack, Matrix and Trello.
+This Code of Conduct applies to the event itself, and to all digital spaces that are related to the event, such as GitHub, Slack, Matrix, Trello, and Wekan.

 A goal of Codefreeze is to be inclusive and welcoming to attendees with the most varied and diverse backgrounds possible.
 Please read our full Code of Conduct before booking, discussing online and before coming to Codefreeze.
 But please don’t feel intimidated by it—these are simple rules, and they will make life better for everyone at Codefreeze.